andycroll/andycroll.com/_posts/2013/2013-06-21-xip-io-doesnt-work-on-bt.markdown

 ---
-title: "xip.io Doesn't Work on BT, Fix It"
+title: "xip.io Doesn’t Work on BT, Fix It"
+description: 'Telecom provider modems and routers are terrible for web development.'
 layout: article
 category: development
 redirect_from: